 Lee County got a run back in the fourth to make it 4-2, and then capitalized on a bases-loaded opportunity to tie it up 4-4 in the seventh.
 The Hawks failed to score in the bottom half, sending the game into extra innings.
 The Yellow Jackets again loaded the bases with one out after a trio of walks, but Pope was able to settle down.
 He induced an infield pop up and struck a batter out looking to keep the game tied.

 Tyndall led off the bottom of the eighth with a huge double.
 Lee County intentionally walked Pope, and after a passed ball moved both runners into scoring position, opted to walk Riewestahl to load the bases.
 Neighbors stepped in with one out and took a pitch in the side to give the Hawks the 5-4 win.

-After the game, Miriello commended his six seniors: Neighbors, Riewestahl, Godwin, Crews, Bert Strickland and Colby Norris.
+After the game, Miriello commended his six seniors: Neighbors, Riewestahl, Godwin, Crews, Bert Strickland and Colby Parker.